Essential Winter Storm Preparedness Tech Under $150

 3. RunningSnail Weather Radio – Best Budget Option

 Not everyone needs the premium features of the Midland.
-If you're on a tight budget or want a backup radio for your car or cabin, the RunningSnail offers incredible value.
+If you're on a tight budget or want a backup radio for your car or cabin, the RunningSnail offers incredible value at under $20.
 It has most of the essential features at a fraction of the price.

 Key Features: